RagnarB83/ash-documentation/docs/setup.rst

 B1.
 Semi-Automatic
 *****************************************************

-(Experimental feature)
+(RECOMMENDED)

 This uses the install_ash.sh script inside the ASH directory.
-The script downloads and installs Python packages (numpy, geometric,pyjulia) as well as Julia and packages.
+The script downloads and installs Python packages (numpy, geometric,pyjulia) as well as Julia and packages and creates a convenient script for setting up the ASH environment.
 It requires a working Python3 installation.

-**Step 1.** Set path_to_python3_dir in ./install_ash.sh script to the Python3 installation you want to use.
-Note: You need to be able to install packages to this installation via pip.
+**Step 1.** Make sure the desired python3 is in your environment ('which python3' in the shell) or set path_to_python3_dir in the ./install_ash.sh script to the Python3 installation you want to use.
+Script has a few possible settings in the beginning.
+Note: You need to be able to install packages to this installation via pip

-**Step 2.** cd to ASH directory and run: ./install_ash.sh
+**Step 2.** cd to ASH directory, make install_ash executable and run: chmod +x ./install_ash.sh
+./install_ash.sh

-**Step 3.** Run: source ./set_environment_ash.sh
+**Step 3.** If installation is successful: source ./set_environment_ash.sh    to activate ASH environment.

+Common problems:

 *****************************************************
 B2.
 Manual
 *****************************************************

+(Use only if semi-automatic approach does not work)

 **Step 1.**

-Clone or download an archive containing ASH and put the directory (named ash) in your home directory or wherever you want it.
-The ash directory contains the Python source code files, named ash.py etc.
+Make sure ASH has been downloaded and moved to some location where it will stay.
 The location of the ASH directory will be referred to as /path/to/ash below (substitute /path/to/ash for the actual loction on your machine).

 **Step 2.**